 In October 2018, just six months after giving birth to her youngest child, Taylor went to the doctor with an ear infection.
 After testing, she was diagnosed with acute myeloid leukemia.

-Taylor’s treatment includes chemotherapy and regular blood and platelet transfusions.
-She is also searching for a marrow or stem cell match.
+For seven months, Taylor’s underwent several rounds of chemotherapy, received regular blood and platelet transfusions, and searched for a marrow or stem cell match.

-While Taylor fights for her life, she hopes her story will inspire people to join the marrow registry, if not for herself, than for other patients.
+Taylor hoped her story will inspire people to join the marrow registry, if not for herself, than for other patients.

 “Even if I can’t find my match,” Taylor said in a video post on her Facebook page, “If I found a match for someone else, that would bring so much joy and happiness to my heart because I would know I helped save someone’s life.”